kolpakovin/furniture-factory/README.md

 Users can choose the amount and style of wanted furniture.

-I'm going to implement this task with a few design patterns: Abstract Factory and Factory Method.
+After submitting we going to see pictures of the chosen furniture on screen.

+The code was implemented with a factory design pattern.